 - In a medium bowl, whisk together the flour, cocoa, ginger, cinnamon, nutmeg, cloves, salt, baking powder, and baking soda.
 Set aside.

-- In a large bowl with an electric mixer, beat the butter and brown sugar at a medium speed until light and fluffy, about 2 minutes.
+- In a large bowl with an electric mixer, beat the shortening and brown sugar at a medium speed until light and fluffy, about 2 minutes.